ENCCS/python-for-hpc/content/accel-cython.rst

 .. literalinclude:: example/cython/integrate_cython_step1.py

-The yellow coloring in the output shows us the amount of pure Python code:

 .. figure:: img/cython_annotate.png
+   :width: 80%
+   :align: left
+   :alt: The Cython code above is displayed where various lines of the code are highlighted with yellow background colour of varying intensity.

+   Annotated Cython code obtained by running the code above.
+   The yellow coloring in the output shows us the amount of pure Python code.

 Our task is to remove as much yellow as possible by *static typing*, *i.e.* explicitly declaring arguments, parameters, variables and functions.